Access to HE Diploma: Health

 GCSE English Language and Maths Grade C or 4 and above or, Functional Skills L2 English & L2 Maths.

-Applications of candidates who possess one of these qualifications, but not the other may still be considered for a place on the programme.
-In these circumstances applicants will be required to complete an initial assessment test, and commit towards completing a GCSE or Functional Skills L2 qualification alongside the Access to HE Diploma.
+Applications from candidates who possess the English Language qualification but not the Maths may still be considered for a place on the programme.
+In these circumstances applicants will be required to complete an initial assessment test, and commit towards completing a GCSE or Functional Skills Level 2 Maths qualification alongside the Access to HE Diploma.